4. Academic grade record and promotion

 4.1.4 Co-op incomplete

 An “incomplete” status for a co-op work term may be designated by the co-op consultant when requirements of a co-op experience credit have not been met due to extenuating circumstances.
-Please refer to previous section, 3.4.4 Incomplete grade designation, for conditions.
+Please refer to section 3.4.4: Incomplete grade designation, for conditions.

 4.2 Promotional status

-The passing grade for all courses is 50 per cent.
-Some programs require a higher grade for promotion to the next semester, pre-requisite, and graduation requirements as follows:
+The passing grade for most courses is 50 per cent.
+Some programs require a higher grade for promotion to the next semester, pre-requisite to a subsequent course, and graduation requirements as follows:

-- Courses in the Marine Engineering Technician program require a minimum grade of 60 per cent to fulfill graduation requirements
+- Courses at the graduate certificate level require a minimum grade of 60 per cent to fulfill prerequisite and graduation requirements

-- Georgian College Degree courses require a minimum average of 60 per cent to progress and an average of 65 per cent in core courses and 60 per cent in non-core courses to graduate.
+- Georgian College degree courses also require a minimum average of 60 per cent to progress and an average of 65 per cent in core courses and 60 per cent in non-core courses to graduate

-- Courses in the Bachelor of Science in Nursing program (BScN) with an “NURS” subject code require a minimum grade of 65 per cent to fulfill prerequisite requirements as well as for promotion.
-In addition, Students in BScN who fail three or more courses or fail a practicum will be withdrawn from the program.
+- Courses in the Bachelor of Science in Nursing program (BScN) with a “NURS” subject code require a minimum grade of 65 per cent to fulfill prerequisite requirements.
+Students must maintain a minimum GPA of 65 per cent to progress each year.
+In addition, Students in BScN who fail two or more courses or fail a practicum will be withdrawn from the program.

 A student in any program who fails the same course twice is not permitted to register for it again without prior approval of the academic area and the Office of the Registrar.
 Students who are permitted to register for a course for the third time and who are again not successful must consult with their Dean/Associate Dean to discuss program progression or transfer options.